BrandonCorey/JS_130_Notes/asynchonous.md

 - A closure is formed with `sec` and the callback definition within `setTimeout`

 **Differences**
 - In the first example, we use `let` to declare variables.
 These are block scoped.
-As a result, on each itertion, a new `sec` variable is declared
+With closure, JS *treats* this as if, on each itertion, a new `sec` variable is declared
   - A new variable means a new `sec` variable is closed over on each iteration by the callback passed to `setTimeout`
   - This means a new closure is formed (as the enviroment is changed on each iteration)
   - When each callback is executed, the value of counter variable for their respective closure is used, which will reflect the state of the counter when the closure   was formed